undertow1984/SplunkAutomationFrameworkIntegration/README.md

 <h1>Project Overview</h1>
 The buildable and consumable portion of this project can be found under the project folder.

+This project is inteded to integrate into any Selenium/Appium based Java framework and collect test details to submit to a Splunk api endpoint (http event collector).
+The payload is delivered in a jSON format and then is consumable, queryable, and usable by Splunk for creating execution report dashboards.
+These dashboards depending on your implmenetaion and usage could be the main reporting source for your entire framework or just a means of performing environment monitoring.
+Along with Splunk's alert features that will key off of queryable data in real-time you can even alert individuals via email off of key data criteria that you find necessary. <br><br>

+Through the integration examples you will find various ways of implementing this library into your code you have today.

+Things to keep in mind is there are some mandatory fields which are required by the library.

 <h1>Dependencies</h1>
 This is a Java (1.8) Maven project utilizing